ksahlin/optimal_k/README.md

 # optimal_k
 Calculates optimal k for a DBG assembler given one or more read libraries

-# Installation for optimal_k
+# Installation for optimal-k

-In src directory, run
+In *src directory*, run

 	make

 This places the executable *optimal-k* in the directory *bin*.

+# Installation for Unitiger

-In Unitiger directory, run
+In *Unitiger* directory, run

 	make

-The places the executable *Unitiger* and the
-Python wrapper *Unitiger_wrapper.py* in the directory *bin/Unitiger*
+The places the executable *Unitiger* and the Python wrapper *Unitiger_wrapper.py* in the directory *bin/Unitiger*

 # Usage

-Run

 	optimal-k OPTIONS